medic/cht-core/config/sample_config_tests/README.md

 Using [Mocha](https://mochajs.org/)  we create test suites and test cases.

 Mocha has hooks that are good for setting up data or configuring a bunch of reports.
-In our before hook we set up Nools and our utilities through the test-wrapper, a predefined contact, and get the nools session.
-The after hooks remove nools facts from the nools engine and tear down the flow.
-The available hooks in mocha are before, beforeEach, after, and afterEach.
+In our `before` hook we set up Nools and our utilities through the test-wrapper, a predefined contact, and get the nools session.
+The `after` hooks remove nools facts from the nools engine and tear down the flow.
+The available hooks in mocha are `before`, `beforeEach`, `after`, and `afterEach`.
 [Mocha hooks docs](https://mochajs.org/#hooks)

 [Use of hooks in test case](https://github.com/medic/medic-webapp/blob/a4d63cab20adaf3b3304a255182b846f78436e10/config/sample_config_tests/tests/tasks.spec.js#L7-L29)